Villa Etelinda: History

 Of the original project, the villa kept some elements including the beautiful and slender tower, an element that Garnier had already used for his own villa.
 Another element which was kept is the polychrome mosaics on the facade and on the tower which are reminiscent of Moorish decorations.
 Of particular elegance is the RB monogram located between the arches of the loggia which dominates the entrance to the villa.

 The interior consists of a large entrance hall with an elegant circular mosaic on the floor.
 On the west side there are the living room and the dining room, and on the east side, the pool hall.
 From the atrium departs an impressive staircase leading to the upper floor and to the rooms.

 The villa was completed in 1875, Bischoffsheim stayed there for some time and received numerous prestigious guests, including also Louis Pasteur, but he quickly rented out the villa.
 In 1879 the future Queen Margherita of Italy was a guest of the villa with her mother Princess Elisabeth of Saxony, Marchioness of Rapallo and Dowager Duchess of Genoa.

-Some of those who were guests rented the villa and, on 14 April 1896, it was bought by Lord Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, who changed its name to Villa Etelinda.
+Some of those who were guests rented the villa and, on 14 April 1896, it was bought by Scottish Aristocrat Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne, who changed its name to Villa Etelinda.

-The name was changed to honour the success obtained by his sister Mildred Marion Bowes-Lyon with her opera "Etelinda", which premiered in Florence in 1894.
+The name was changed to honour the success obtained by his daughter Mildred Marion Bowes-Lyon with her opera "Etelinda", which premiered in Florence in 1894.
 Lady Mildred was one of the first composers who presented her own work on stage.
 This was such a novelty that her name was made public only on the second night when the audience called for the author to appear on stage.

 The Bowes-Lyon family had already stayed in Bordighera for some years.
-Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne died in Bordighera on 16 February 1904 at the age of 79 years.

-As of 1910, his daughter, Elizabeth Bowes-Lyon, the future Queen Mother, would come regularly each winter to Bordighera, with her family.
+As of 1910, Elizabeth Bowes-Lyon, the future Queen Mother, would come regularly each winter to Bordighera, with her family.
 Later she returned with her daughter, the future Queen Elizabeth II, to spend the colder months, but they stayed at Villa Poggio Ponente which is situated on the outskirts of Bordighera near Vallecrosia.

-In 1914, the villa and the huge garden were sold to Dowager Queen of Italy.
+In 1913, the villa and the huge garden were sold to the Italian Queen Mother Queen Margherita.

-The garden
+Garden

 The garden of the villa was designed by the Prussian landscape designer Ludwig Winter assisted by the Belgium hydraulic engineer Paul-Vincent Levieux.